-Side dishes are a big decision when it comes to the holiday dinner.
+Side dishes tend to be a big decision when it comes to the holiday dinner.
 Most of the time they are the star of the show and the protein, just seems to follow somewhere behind.
-Potatoes are a nice touch with hearty roasts, poultry or to serve along with other vegetables for a nice vegetarian option.
+Potatoes are a given to serve alongside hearty roasts, ham or turkey and make a nice vegetarian option.
 Sweet potatoes are always a delicious choice to bump up any meal, especially when they are twice baked with Gruyere cheese and a hint of nutmeg.

-These Twice Baked Sweet Potatoes are really simple to make and you can prepare them 1 day ahead.
-The filling is the magic in this recipe – a combination of cheese, butter and a few holiday spices, create a creamy decadent tuber worth every bite.
-I like to serve these with my Beef Roast for Christmas Day, but they are also nice anytime of the year as a comforting side dish.
+These potatoes are really easy to make and you can prepare them 1 day ahead.
+The magic is in the filling in this recipe – a combination of cheese, butter and a few holiday spices, create a creamy decadent tuber worth every bite.
+You can slice them in half to enjoy with other side dishes, or serve them whole, as a meal with a side salad.

 4 tablespoons butter